 Today, visitors won’t find wild gunfights or riots on Mesilla’s streets; rather they can visit a new generation of Mesilla residents.
 Where a stagecoach depot, saloon, courthouse and hotel once stood, you now find restaurants, art galleries, bookstores and shops.
 On some weekends, the plaza plays host to festivals and events like Cinco de Mayo, Diez y Seis de Septiembre and Dia de los Muertos, all celebrating the town’s heritage and colorful past.
 During the holiday season, the plaza is aglow with luminarias and filled with the sounds of carolers.
 Visitors can also see the San Albino Church, built from adobe more than 100 years ago, or the Gadsden Museum, a local landmark recounting the area’s rich history.
 And just down the street, shoppers can find the latest addition to Mesilla, the Mercado de Mesilla, featuring an array of merchants, vendors and restaurants.

 Efforts to preserve the town’s rich history, culture and architecture have made Mesilla one of the best-known and most-visited historic communities in southern New Mexico.
-Year-round, visitors can experience all the intrigue and independence this historic village has to offer.
+Year-round, visitors can experience all the intrigue and independence the historic village of Mesilla has to offer.